davosmith/moodle-assignsubmission_pdf/README.txt

 ==Edit Templates==

-* Click on the 'Edit Templates...' button on the 'Settings' page
+* Click on the 'Edit Templates...' link on the 'Settings' page

 * Choose the name of the Template to edit (or select 'New Template...')

 * You can change the name of the template, delete the template or make it available to everyone on the site (administrators only, for this